Registration for fall is now available.

 Meridian Kids is a curriculum based preschool.
 This four hour per day program meets from 9:00am to 1:00pm.
 A one hour gymnastics class is included with tuition that will occur during preschool hours and is not open to the public.
 Two day, three day, or five day options available.

 New customers click below to view class schedule or to register.
-Existing customers please login to the parent portal.
+Existing customers please login to the customer portal.

 How do I register for classes?